 Army Body Fat Calculator

 Calculate your body fat and scroll down to check if you could join the army.
-The US Army body fat calculator uses a different formula to the method provided in our US Navy body fat calculator and body fat calculator, so you might also want to check them out.
+The US Army body fat calculator uses a different formula to the method provided in our US Navy body fat calculator and body fat calculator, so you may also want to check them out.

 What are the necessary measurements?